What is the age requirement to obtain a Minnesota driver’s license?

 How do I know when I am ready to take the permit test?

-Practice until you are able to correctly answer questions about Minnesota traffic laws and road signs.
+Practice until you can correctly answer questions about Minnesota traffic laws and road signs.

 I failed my knowledge test.
 What do I have to do?